juju/docs/src/en/config-vagrant.md

 ### Ubuntu

-To install vagrant and the other required tools on Ubuntu, run:
+To install Vagrant and the other required tools on Ubuntu, run:

 ```bash
 sudo apt-get update